-Faculty and administrators at The University of North Carolina at Chapel Hill and Duke University are invited to nominate outstanding scholars, artists, or practitioners for the Nannerl Keohane Distinguished Visiting Professorship.
-Nominations are welcome for academic years 2018-19 and 2019-20.
-Nominations are due by January 31, 2018.
+Faculty and administrators at The University of North Carolina at Chapel Hill and Duke University are asked to nominate outstanding scholars, artists, or practitioners for the Nannerl Keohane Distinguished Visiting Professorship.
+Nominations are welcome for academic years 2019-20 and 2020-21.
+Nominations are due by Friday, November 16, 2018.

-Recipients typically spend a semester or the equivalent of a semester in the program; however, proposals will be accepted for residencies of varying lengths based upon the schedule of the nominee and the collaborations proposed.
+Past recipients have typically spent a semester or the equivalent of a semester in the program; however, proposals will be accepted for residencies of varying lengths based upon the schedule of the nominee and the collaborations proposed.
 Past recipients have catalyzed cross-campus undergraduate and graduate programs, conducted joint projects with Carolina and Duke research centers, taught joint Carolina and Duke courses, and delivered major public addresses.

 The Department(s) hosting the recipient is responsible for all other costs related to instruction, office, and clerical support (copying, space, office phone, etc.).
 All arrangements should be handled by the host Department(s).
 Such arrangements could include (though are not limited to) helping the recipient access resources such as IT support, University libraries, equipment, campus parking, as well as providing any appropriate advice on housing and living in the local community.
 For international recipients, the Department(s) hosting the recipient must assure that the visa process is appropriately handled by the recipient.
 The nominating Department at UNC-CH will be responsible for making all expense reimbursements and payroll arrangements for the recipient during the term of the professorship.